ryanseddon/ScrollListView/readme.md

 # ScrollListView

 ScrollListView.js is a library that allows you to scroll over large data sets without get a performance impact.
 It does this though a clever algorithm of re-using a fixed number of cells and as you scroll repaints them beneath the last item.
+Think iOS UITableView for the web.

 ## Context